N0K0/pytomatic/src/beta_tools/README.md

 ## Overview of the tools

 ### Shelly
-A simple pythonscript to extract and format the shellcode given in an output-dump from visual studio
+A simple python script to extract and format the shellcode given in an output-dump from visual studio

 **Input:**
 ```